robertsj/me701/pages/oo_cpp_std.md

       How will students reflect and self-assess their learning?
 -->

-  - Students will articulate the difference between "value", "reference", and "pointer."
-  - Students will articulate the difference between "pointer" and "array."
-  - Students will articulate the difference between "stack" and "heap."
-  - Students will write a program that employs array processing.
+  - Students will describe what a "smart point" is and how it differs from a "dumb pointer."
+  - Students will predict and confirm how a reference-counted pointer manages the memory associated with an object throughout execution of a program.
   - Students will reflect on their learning by completing their daily log.

 <!--
 ********* STAGE 3 - LEARNING PLAN ****************************************